3. Course Design in Modern Higher Education: A New Approach

 What is Course design?

-The formal definition of ‘design’ ‘is the plan, structure and strategy of instruction used and conceived to produce learning experiences that lead to pre-specified learning goals (…).
-Although it is sometimes necessary to do ad hoc design in instruction and research (in response to unanticipated needs and circumstances), a design is created in advance.
+The formal definition of ‘design’ is the plan, structure and strategy of instruction used and conceived to produce learning experiences that lead to pre-specified learning goals (…).
+Although it is sometimes necessary to do ad hoc design in teaching and research (in response to unanticipated needs and circumstances), a design is created in advance.

 They emphasised that design is a crucial element of professional educational practice, bridging theory and practice.
-The design learning process culminates in creating lesson plans, validation documents, and course handbooks.
+The design learning process culminates in the creation of lesson plans, validation documents, and course handbooks.

 The primary stages of design are identified as